tec-xtr-com/tushar-parekh-tx.github.io/readme.md

 ### projects completed
+* managed large database clusters, ETL pipelines for relational and columnar databases.
-* deployed ML training setup for RAG models on on-prem GPU servers with tailscale integration
+* multi-tenant, secured and isoldated deployment of jupyterlab servers on on-prem gpu servers with tailscale integration resulting in optimum utilisation of gpu server resources.
-* completed SCIM provisioning for multiple providers with Azure Entra
-* deployed log shipping for various Azure services to Datadog
+* deployed and managed eks clusters (with loft spaces and clusters) to US government regions with karpenter managed jupyterlab cpu and gpu workloads.
-* designed and developed security scanning for code, container images with log shipping to Datadog
+* designed and developed security scanning for source code and container images with log shipping via vector to Datadog.
-* deployed eks clusters to us-gov regions with karpenter managed jupyterhub cpu and gpu workloads
-* deployed loft (eks virtualization layer) with multi project/tenant configuration using spaces / vclusters
-* migrated client and project based eks clusters to virtual spaces / vclusters into loft managed eks cluster
-* managed large database clusters, ETL pipelines and real-time data migrations

 ### technical experience summary